tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 ## 6. What’s the cost?

 The cost of implementation depends on your chosen business model.
 We have heard different ways in which councils and voluntary organisations have approached implementing ORUK within a broader business model, but the broader methodology is outlined in the diagram below.

 Example business model

 ![Business model](/adopt/leadership.PNG 'Example business model')

-Guidance on making these decisions is available in the accompanying [project initiation document](/adopt/03_pid).
+Guidance on making these decisions is available in the accompanying [ORUK project initiation document](/adopt/03_pid).
 These will be offset by what is currently spent across your service teams.

 This investment is to help introduce a modern approach to help eliminate the manual work being done in spreadsheets and PDFs currently.